 - (1) “Practice law” means to engage in any of the following activities:

 - (i) giving legal advice;

 (ii) representing another person before a unit of the state government or of a political subdivision; or

-(iii) performing any other service that the Court of Appeals defines as practicing law.
+(iii) performing any other service that the Supreme Court of Maryland defines as practicing law.

 - (2) “Practice law” includes: